ab604/prot-paper-bot/README.md

 It’s written in R and uses Github Actions and YML file to run workflow.

-Here’s what I did if you want to fork this and make your own.
+Here’s what I did if you want to make your own.
+There’s probably ways to make it better.

 ## 1. Set-up Bluesky

 Follow these instructions from the `phypapers` readme:

-<em> Obviously you need an account to post to.
-This part gets you set up
+<em> “Obviously you need an account to post to.
+This part gets you set
-on Bluesky, whether you have an existing personal account or not.
+up on Bluesky, whether you have an existing personal account or not.

 If you don’t have a Bluesky account: Go to https://bsky.app/, and click ‘Sign Up’ If you do have a Bluesky account, log in then go to Settings